My Racial Profile

 was a Roman province for four centuries, a long time by any standard—street lights, highways, libraries, museums, swimming pools, a police force, central heating—yes!
 The Romans built their houses over pits of live coals so the heat came up through every part of the floor.
 They knew how to live there.
 Not till the Americans took over was it again possible to be warm and clean at the same time in Britain, though they still don’t have the hang of it.

-So there’s a lot of Italian in my racial mix.
+So there’s a lot of Italian in my mix.
 And into that civilized and enlightened holiday spot for rich Romans came Diaspora Jews, Greek high-school teachers, Alexandrian scholars,

-Côte d'Azur serving wenches—people from all over the Empire.
+Côte d'Azur serving wenches—people from all over the empire.

 Soldiers guarding Hadrian’s Wall brought in their wives and families from Spain, North Africa and Asia Minor.
 Archeologist are still finding their jewelry and kitchen stuff.
 Moors, Arabs, Egyptians, all in my family tree.